-The BAES example shows the extremely complicated holding structures which companies spin around themselves.
+The BAE example shows the extremely complicated holding structures which companies spin around themselves.

-Royal Ordnance is a 100% daughter of BAES Overseas Holdings and is a finance corporation, holding and management company.
+Royal Ordnance is a 100% daughter company of BAES Overseas Holdings and is a finance corporation, holding and management company.
 Directors are David Stanley Parkes and SGG Management (Netherlands) B.V.
-Parkes is widely involved as director in other parts of BAES.12 Royal Ordnace itself holds two other companies: BAE SYSTEMS Finance B.V. and Muiden Chemie International.
+Parkes is widely involved as director in other parts of BAES.49 Royal Ordnance itself holds two other companies: BAE SYSTEMS Finance B.V. and Muiden Chemie International.
 Finance B.V. is a financial holding, credit banking system and commercial finance corporation.
 Directors are again Patara and SGC Netherlands and the financial assets are written in red.

 The last branch at the tree is Muiden Chemie.
 The name comes from an old Dutch gun powder factory.
-In 1991 it was bought by Royal Ordnance and according to the Dutch Chamber of Commerce it is still producing matches, gun powder and explosives, and inand exporting smokeless powder.
-But the Muiden Chemie factory was already closed in 2001 after a fire.
-It does not even produce a singe box of matches.
+In 1991 it was bought by Royal Ordnance and according to the Dutch Chamber of Commerce it is still producing matches, gun powder and explosives, and and exporting smokeless powder.
+But the Muiden Chemie factory was closed in 2001 after a fire.
+It does not even produce a single box of matches.

-The phone number of Muiden Chemie International is answered by SGC which "has absolutely nothing to do with it," and keeps denying even when their Chamber of Commerce registration is brought up.
-On the premisses of Muiden Chemie International, an investors organisation by the name of KNSF has established itself.
+When the author of this report called Muiden Chemie International, the phone was answered by SGC which "has absolutely nothing to do with it," and keeps denying it even when their Chamber of Commerce registration is brought up.
+On the premises of Muiden Chemie International, an investor's organisation by the name of KNSF has established itself.

-As the UK Campaign Against Arms Trade (CAAT) writes on its website: "UK-based arms-producing companies have ostensibly become detached from the state, trying to redefine themselves as independent commercial entities that have transcended their national origins" and seek profit everywhere, even if that means not paying taxes to the government which treats them as a national enterprise.
-However, they "play the nationalist card when its interests are threatened."
+As the UK Campaign Against Arms Trade (CAAT) writes: "UK-based arms- producing companies have ostensibly become detached from the state, trying to redefine themselves as independent commercial entities that have transcended their national origins" and seek profit everywhere, even if that means not paying taxes to the government which treats them as a national enterprise.
+However, they "play the nationalist card when its interests are threatened."50